Business Environmental Risk Management: An Introduction

 - Whether the best course of action is to reduce the likelihood of a problem or to minimize the adverse consequences of a problem.

-The publication describes various management alternatives intended to promote profitable production while minimizing environmental impact.
+In addition, this publication describes various management alternatives intended to promote profitable production while minimizing environmental impact.

 What is risk?